How we allocate in-year school places

 Fair Access Protocol

-Each local authority must have a Fair Access Protocol to ensure that unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible.
+Each local authority must have a Fair Access Protocol (FAP) to ensure that vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible.
 You can read more about our FAP below.